Maryland mayor charged with posting revenge porn on Reddit - NewsBreak

 The Office of the State Prosecutor says 32-year-old Cambridge mayor Andrew Bradshaw is accused of posting nude photos of a woman he was no longer in a romantic relationship with using multiple Reddit accounts he created.
 Bradshaw was arrested Monday and charged with 50 counts of distributing revenge porn and released on his own recognizance.

-Bradshaw couldn’t be reached for comment.E. coli outbreak linked to baby spinach, CDC says
+Bradshaw couldn’t be reached for comment.E. coli outbreak in 7 states linked to baby spinach, CDC says

 The woman contacted authorities in May after learning that the photos were posted.